twilight-project/relayer-data-api/docs/public_api.md

 }
 ```

 **Description:** Cancels an existing unfilled or partially filled trading order, removing it from the orderbook.
-The hex-encoded data contains a serialized `CancelTraderOrderZkos` struct.
+This method handles both standard and stop-loss/take-profit (SL/TP) cancellations.
+The hex-encoded data can contain either a serialized `CancelTraderOrderZkosSlTp` struct (with SL/TP cancel parameters) or a serialized `CancelTraderOrderZkos` struct (without SL/TP).
+The method automatically detects the format and routes accordingly.
 Only orders with a cancelable status can be cancelled.

 **Use Cases:**

 - Risk management through rapid order cancellation during market volatility
+- Cancellation of orders with associated stop-loss and take-profit legs
 - Strategy adjustment and order modification for changing market conditions
 - Automated order management and stop-loss implementation for trading algorithms
 - Position size adjustment and order replacement for optimal execution
 - Emergency order cancellation and risk mitigation during system issues

-Cancel an existing trader order
+Cancel an existing trader order (supports both standard and SL/TP variants)

 ### HTTP Method